Issues

 Our neighborhoods work best when everyone can get around safely — whether driving, cycling, or on foot.

-However, some of our busiest walking and biking areas are surrounded by wide roads with fast-moving traffic.
+However, some of our busiest walking and biking areas are near wide roads with fast-moving traffic.
 These include school zones, downtown, and our university neighborhoods.

 Too many of our streets put speed ahead of safety.
 But with smart planning and better priorities, we can change that.